CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 ### Task 1: Create groups by using the Microsoft Entra admin center

+In this task, you will create security groups in the Entra admin center and add the appropriate users to each group.

 1. On **SEA-SVR1**, in the Microsoft Entra admin center, in the navigation pane, select **Entra ID > Groups** > **All groups**. and select **New group**

     ![](../media/p1t5s2.png)